 On top of the foam layers, Loom and Leaf adds a super-soft organic cotton cover with a plush comfortable feel.

-The second foam layer consists of 2″ of 5-pound plant-based memory foam.
+The second foam layer consists of 5-pound plant-based memory foam.
 This is the main support layer responsible for pressure relief and body contouring.

 Finally, there is a foundation layer composed of 5.5 inches of high-density support foam.

 On a scale of 1 to 10, with 1 being softest and 10 firmest, Leesa falls at around 6 or 7.

 The company has worked hard to create a single mattress that fits many sleepers and they seem to have achieved it.